Your 401(k): 10 things to find out

 How much can I contribute?

 The IRS sets a contribution limit each year.
-In 2016 you can contribute up to $18,000 (up to $24,000 if you’re 50 or older), provided your contribution doesn’t exceed your earned income for the year.
+In 2018 you can contribute up to $18,500 (up to $24,500 if you will be 50 or older at any time during the calendar year), provided your contribution doesn’t exceed your earned income for the year.
 (Employer contributions don’t count toward that limit.)
 You can stay current with contribution limits at irs.gov.

 Can I sign up for automatic increases to my contribution?